-The Gypsies and the Moon Faerie-Chapter 12
+The Gypsies and The Other Realm-Chapter 12

 Upon arrival, at the village of West Yorkshire, a group of, gaelic young men arrived on horseback to greet them.
 A young man, about the size of Brutus, that wore a brown leather vest and brown chaps slid out of a simple smooth brown leather saddle, that sat on a handsome dunn colored horse, with a dark mane and tail, and extended his hand out to, greet Valentino.